 This means that social engagement indicators such as likes, followers, comments, and shares on social media or your website can play an enormous role in your customers’ perception of your brand and their decision to buy.
 Monitoring, responding to customers, and optimizing for social engagement should be key for most companies’ sales and marketing strategy.

 Optimizing for social engagement means measuring it.
 Each social network will have its own metrics and key indicators that matter.
 For example, on Instagram, it can be valuable to track your post engagement rate to know what types of content your audience values.
 Post engagement rate is calculated by dividing the number of likes and comments a post gets by your follower count.

 For example, if your post gets 70 likes and 7 comments from an audience of 2,500 followers that is a post engagement rate of just over 3%.

-While I don’t recommend defining business success solely on social media popularity, turning a blind eye to social engagement would be a big mistake.
+While we don’t recommend defining business success solely on social media popularity, turning a blind eye to social engagement would be a big mistake.

 Website traffic is another marketing metric that is frequently red flagged, and it’s well justified: Raw page views hardly provide actionable insight.

 That said, MarketingProfs’ B2C Content Marketing report explained that, while their survey showed sales ranked highest on metric importance overall, the most effective B2C marketers rate website traffic as more important.
 So what do those elite B2C marketers know about website traffic that everyone else doesn’t?